Skip to Main Content

 Some articles on EBSCO databases have a built-in screen reading feature.
 How to access it:

-• Click on your selected article and locate the left-hand side of the page.
-If there is an option that says "HTML Full Text," you will be able to use the built-in text-to-speech player.
-If the only option is "PDF Full Text," you will not be able to access the built-in text-to-speech player.
+• If there is an option that says "Online Full Text," you will be able to use the built-in text-to-speech player.
+If the only option is "PDF," you may be able to use the built-in text-to-speech player with limited functionality, and if the only option is "Linked Full Text" you will be unable to access the built-in text-to-speech player.
 Consider using outside screenreader software in these instances.

-• Open the HTML Full Text.
+• Open the Online Full Text.

 • When you press the play button, the player will immediately begin speaking.